1. Privacy Statement

 7. Cookies and Other Technologies

 (a) CODA uses “cookies” and other technologies to collect data that enables us to better understand and improve the usability, performance, and effectiveness of our website.
 Cookies are files sent to your browser and stored on your computer.
-If you do not want CODA to send cookies to your browser, you can set your browser options to reject cooked or notify you when a website tried to put a cookie into your browser software.
+If you do not want CODA to send cookies to your browser, you can set your browser options to reject cookies or notify you when a website tried to put a cookie into your browser software.
 Rejecting cookies may affect your ability to use some features on the CODA website.

 8. Access and correction